j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 of what is irreplaceable.
 And gone.

 (cf. the dating scene in nursing homes)
-Without it, the planet is an
+Without it, the planet becomes an

 ill-tended museum, each work fitting
 the base of only one shadow: